-City Eindhoven Sector ICT
+Sector ICT

-Country Netherlands Triangulum Yes (Demonstrator funded by
+Triangulum Yes (Demonstrator funded by

-country Nethenands mangulum Triangulum)
+Triangulum)

-Description

-• tion bound electric bike sharing •

-•• e bikes part of the system are § -

-system with pride.
-Tl he bikes are powered by flexibl =

-sensors to gather data for city light, temperature, CO2, fir)، ne dust).

-/Highlight
+It is a high-end, station bound electric bike sharing system which is based in a hotel.
+It is mainly meant for visitors in StrijpS.
+The bikes part of the system are good quality bikes which encourage more users to use the system with pride.
+The bikes are powered by flexible PV cells integrated in the bikes.
+Bikes also have installed sensors to gather data for city(light, temperature, CO2, fine dust).

-Encourages the cond cept of bike sharing to a new cu otes the region and cycling.
-It

-makes the experien ce of cycling much better.
+Encourages the concept of bike sharing to a new customer base and also promotes the region and cycling.
+It makes the experience of cycling much better.

+Project Scale District level

+Development Type Upgrading

+Participation Model Active participation

-Project Scale District level Planning Time <0.5 years
+Planning Time <0.5 years

-Development Type Upgrading Implementation Time <0.5 years
+Implementation Time <0.5 years

-y & Volker Wessels iCity.
+Discussion between Abby & Volker Wessels iCity.
 The e-

-Participation Model Active participation U/e and TU/twente with 240
+bikes were tested at TU/e and TU/twente with 240

 people who got to use the bikes for 1 week.

-Stakeh older Analysis

-Abby with Volker Wessels
+Stakeholder Analysi

-Owner Abby Implementer iCity
+Owner Abby Implement

-Volker Wessels iCity, Hotel
+Customer Volker Wessels iCity, Hotel End-user: Visitors Service Prov

+•

+Implementer Abby with Volker Wessels

+iCity

-Customer End-user: Visitors Service Provider
+Service Provider

-Implement ation of UseCase

-Suppo rting Factors
+Supporting Factors

 Legal Geographical

 Infrastructural Dedicated bike lanes Social Existing Biking culture

-E-bikes receive Tax subsidies

-The second second (in Netherlands all bikes get sget

-Financial subsidy, In Belgium E-bikes Partners
+Financial E-bikes receive Tax subsidies (in Netherlands all bikes get subsidy, In Belgium E-bikes get extra subsidy) Partners

-get extra subsidy)
+Other